VizzleTF/GeminiCommit/README.md

 - Uses Google's Gemini AI for intelligent and context-aware message generation
 - Easy-to-use button in the Source Control view
 - Customizable API key for Google AI integration
+- Supports both English and Russian languages for commit messages

 ## Installation